-MLP's business development is essentially influenced by financial, operational and general business risks.
+MLP's business development is essentially influenced by financial risks, operational risks, reputation risks and general business risks.
 We use our risk management system for the identification, assessment, control, monitoring and communication of our key risks in terms of both current and future developments.
 The information provided ensured prompt introduction and prioritisation of risk management measures without exception.

-Both the MLP Financial Holding Group as a whole as well as the business segments always acted within the scope of their financial risk-bearing ability in 2016.
+Both MLP Financial Holding Group as a whole and the business segments always acted within the scope of their financial risk-bearing ability in 2017.

 Our Business Continuity Management also ensures regulated business operations in the event of any disruptions.
-Our risk monitoring and control systems and the consistent alignment of our business model to our risk-bearing ability enable us to ensure that the risks taken in our business activities are backed with adequate risk capital.
+Our risk monitoring and control systems and the consistent alignment of our business model to our risk-bearing ability allow us to ensure that the risks taken in our business activities are backed with adequate risk capital.

 The risk management system is subject to continuous further development, in particular with regard to developing the volume and complexity of our business.
-The effectiveness of our risk management system and its supervisory implementation are also checked cyclically by both external and internal auditors.
+The effectiveness of our risk management system and its supervisory implementation are also checked cyclically, both by external and internal auditors.